 Speaking of planning, wherever I go I always check some potential routes before leaving.
 I agree that nowadays you can easily download a city guide, turn on the GPS and “poof” – you are all settled.
 Unfortunately, some mobile devices (like my old phone) are doomed to freeze or even die in very significant moments.
 Nevertheless, there are some really good apps you may find very useful like London Official City Guide and Citymapper.
 In any case, check your route in advance.

 The London Underground (the Tube) is the world’s oldest underground railway.
 Because it’s faster, some of the lines are usually crowded.
-If you are a tourist in London I’d recommend taking a ride with a bus.
+If you are a tourist and visiting London for the first time I’d recommend taking a ride with a bus.
 It’s a bit cheaper than the Tube and it’s absolutely exciting to cross London in a double-decker bus.
 If you decide to go for this option, the best way to pay for public transport is to purchase an Oyster card.

 As much as I like them I must say that they are too expensive.
 If you need a long ride better take a bus or the Tube.
 Otherwise, be prepared to pay a good penny for a cab.